 Open innovation is about using data as a means of collaboration to bring new technology, insights and capabilities to solve problems that an organisation can’t solve by itself.

 Through the Data Pitch open innovation programme, data user OBUU partnered with data provider Greiner, and discovered that they could achieve a reduction of fixed asset investment of around 35%, resulting in a significant cost saving.

 Sharing data can be a legal requirement in some industries with businesses required to share with regulators, with other companies or with the public.

 But beyond being a legal requirement, proactive and regulated data sharing often creates benefits for the organisations that share the data, by increasing trust and spurring innovation.

-Last, but definitely not least, promoting an open and transparent approach has provided reputational benefits and a competitive advantage..
+Promoting an open and transparent approach has provided reputational benefits and a competitive advantage.

 For biotechnology company Syngenta, the open publishing of data has increased understanding of the company’s data amongst Syngenta’s employees, has helped it build connections in adjacent sectors and engage with its supply chain partners better.

 Find out more about our research and tools

 The ODI was co-founded in 2012 by the inventor of the web Sir Tim Berners-Lee and artificial intelligence expert Sir Nigel Shadbolt to show the value of open data, and to advocate for the innovative use of open data to affect positive change across the globe.